Introduction

 Lime, an ancient material, has been important in different parts of human life, from building to farming.
 This blog will delve into lime's various aspects, including its types, testing procedures, unique characteristics, and extensive uses.

-Defination of lime
+Defination of limestone

 Lime

-Types of Limes and their Properties
+Types of Limestone and their Properties

 - hardens slowly